Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: RESULTS AND DISCUSSION

-In conclusion, we have demonstrated that the spin interactions and excitations in $\cri$ can be accurately described by considering the non-local electron correlation effects within the system.
-In particular, we demonstrate that accounting for such correlations, without including DMI, are consistent with the SW spectra observed in INS experiments, previously interpreted as supporting the existence of a large DMI or Kitaev interaction.
-The other option may be magnon-phonon interaction as was hypothesised in Ref.~\cite{kvashnin2020arxiv}.
-Elucidating the nature of magnetic interactions is required to explore their potential topological applications.
-To experimentally verify the true physical mechanism of the gap opening, future INS experiments may be used to search for the bandcrossings off the high-symmetry line in bulk $\cri$.
-Identifying the existence of the magnon gap along the $\Gamma$--$K$ path in monolayer $\cri$, in which the interlayer exchange is absent, can also help illuminate the responsible interactions.
-Of course, INS studies of single-layer materials seem to be impossible, due to a small number of atoms, but other techniques such as electron energy loss spectroscopy can be in principle used~\cite{senga2019}.
-Our work suggests the necessity of explicit treatment of electron correlations to accurately describe the magnetism in the broad family of magnetic layer materials~\cite{cenker2020misc,zhang2020misc}, including magnetic topological vdW materials~\cite{li2020prl}, where the interaction between magnetization and the topological surface state is essential.
+In conclusion, we have demonstrated that an $\abinitio$ description of electron correlations beyond DFT can accurately describe the SW spectra and the stacking-dependent magnetism in a parameter-free fashion, and reveals the gap opening mechanism in $\cri$.
+An unexpected correlation-enhanced interlayer super-superexchange induces a gap along the $\Gamma$--$K$--$M$ path in the absence of previously proposed relativistic exchanges or magnon-phonon interactions~\cite{kvashnin2020arxiv}.
+To experimentally verify the true physical mechanism of the gap opening and the nature of magnetic interactions, future INS experiments may be used to search for the bandcrossings off the high-symmetry line in bulk $\cri$.
+Identifying the existence of the magnon gap along the $\Gamma$--$K$--$M$ path in monolayer $\cri$, in which the interlayer exchange is absent, can also help illuminate the responsible interactions.
+Of course, INS studies of single-layer materials seem to be impossible due to a small number of atoms.
+However, other techniques such as electron energy loss spectroscopy can be, in principle, used~\cite{senga2019}.
+Our work suggests the necessity of an explicit treatment of electron correlations to accurately describe the magnetism in the broad family of layered magnetic materials~\cite{cenker2020np,zhang2020misc}, including magnetic topological vdW materials~\cite{li2020prl,li2020twodimensional}, where the interaction between magnetization and the topological surface state is essential.